Virginia's 22nd Senate district

 Virginia's 22nd Senate district is one of 40 districts in the Senate of Virginia.
-After the 2020 Census and redistricting, it is located in Virginia Beach and represented by Democratic Senator Aaron Rouse.
+After the 2020 Census and redistricting, it is located in Virginia Beach and represented by Democrat Aaron R Rouse.
 Before redistricting, the area covered by this district was located in central Virginia where it was represented by Republican Mark Peake since he ran to replace fellow Republican Tom Garrett in a 2017 special election.

 Geography

-District 22 is located in central Virginia, containing a large portion of the City of Lynchburg, part of Louisa County, and all of Amherst, Appomattox, Buckingham, Cumberland, Fluvanna, Goochland, and Prince Edward Counties.
+District 22 is located in southeastern Virginia, particularly the Hampton Roads region, including a portion of the independent City of Virginia Beach.

-The district overlaps with Virginia's 5th, 6th, and 7th congressional districts, and with the 22nd, 23rd, 24th, 56th, 58th, 59th, 60th, 61st, and 65th districts of the Virginia House of Delegates.
+The district is located entirely within Virginia's 2nd congressional district, and overlaps with the 95th, 96th, and 97th districts of the Virginia House of Delegates.